- Timing is Everything

 - Admitted Freshmen:

-- Please hold August 26-29, 2012 for the McBurney Orientation and Training for Freshmen and Parents.
+- Please hold August 27, 28 and 31, 2015 for the McBurney Orientation and Service Training (MOST) for Freshmen and Parents.

 - Please request accommodations for placement tests and SOAR, if needed.